joostkremers/criticmarkup-emacs/README.md

 `cm-mode` is a minor mode that provides support for [CriticMarkup](http://criticmarkup.com/) in Emacs.

 CriticMarkup is a way for authors and editors to track changes to documents in plain text.
-It defines the following patterns for marking changes:
+It defines the following tags for marking changes:

 - Addition {++ ++}
 - Deletion {-- --}